lightvector/KataGo/README.md

    * Pre-trained neural nets are available on the [releases page](https://github.com/lightvector/KataGo/releases) or more from [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html).
    * You will probably want to edit `configs/gtp_example.cfg` (see "Tuning for Performance" above).
    * If using OpenCL, you will want to verify that KataGo is picking up the correct device (e.g. some systems may have both an Intel CPU OpenCL and GPU OpenCL, if KataGo appears to pick the wrong one, you can correct this by specifying `openclGpuToUse` in `configs/gtp_example.cfg`).

+## Source Code Overview:
+See the [cpp readme](cpp/README.md) or the [python readme](python/README.md) for some high-level overviews of the source code in this repo, if you want to get a sense of what is where and how it fits together.

 ## Selfplay Training:
 If you'd also like to run the full self-play loop and train your own neural nets using the code here, see [Selfplay Training](SelfplayTraining.md).